dtung8068/spreadsheet-llm-unofficial/README.md

 Environment Variables: OPENAI_API_KEY for GPT 3.5/4, HUGGING_FACE_KEY for Llama-2/3, Phi-3, and Mistral

 # Directions
-By default, running python main.py will compress all files in VFUSE, generate the number of tables in 7b5a0a10-e241-4c0d-a896-11c7c9bf2040.xls, and create several questions about the file.
+By default, running python main.py will generate the number of tables in 7b5a0a10-e241-4c0d-a896-11c7c9bf2040.xls.
+Use the command line arguments if you want to compress all files in a given directory, change the model, etc.

 # Limitations
 1. Only text was considered for the structural anchor-based extraction, formatting (border, color, etc.) was not considered